-- the full extent of the impact on our business from the pandemic resulting from the novel coronavirus and the disease it causes, including variants thereof, ("COVID-19") is highly uncertain and difficult to predict and it may continue to impact our business, results of operations and financial condition, including our revenue (resulting from deferrals of elective procedures using our products), expenses, manufacturing capability, supply chain integrity, research and development activities, and employee-related matters, including compensation; - any future developments around COVID-19 and the uncertainty of COVID-19, including new information that may emerge, changes in the rate of COVID-19 transmission and infection, the emergence of new variants of COVID-19, the availability of vaccinations for COVID-19, changes in the level of restrictions imposed by governmental authorities (and the resulting impact on the frequency of surgical procedures using our products), access to hospitals, labor and hospital staffing shortages, and other actions taken to contain or treat COVID-19, as well as the economic impact on regional, national and international customers and markets: - estimates regarding future results of operations, financial position, research and development costs, capital requirements and our needs for additional financing; - the commercial success and the degree of market acceptance of our products; - our ability to expand, manage and maintain our direct sales and marketing organization and to market and sell our products in the U.S.; - the performance of Aroa Biosurgery Ltd. ("Aroa"), in connection with the development and production of our products; - our ability to maintain our supply chain integrity and expand our supply chain to manage increased demand of our products; - our ability to compete successfully with larger competitors in our highly competitive industry; - our ability to achieve and maintain adequate levels of coverage or reimbursement for our current products and any future products we may seek to commercialize; - our ability to enhance our products, expand our indications and develop and commercialize additional products; - the development, regulatory approval, efficacy and commercialization of competing products; - our business model and strategic plans for our products, technologies and business, including our implementation thereof; - the size of the markets for our current and future products; - our ability to attract and retain senior management and other highly qualified personnel; - our ability to obtain additional capital to finance our planned operations; - our ability to commercialize or obtain regulatory approvals for our products, or the effect of delays in commercializing or obtaining regulatory approvals; - regulatory developments in the U.S. and internationally; - the volatility of capital markets and other macroeconomic factors, including due to geopolitical tensions or the outbreak of hostilities or war;
+- the ongoing and possible future effects arising from the COVID-19 pandemic, or other pandemics, epidemics or outbreaks of a contagious illness, and associated economic disruptions, including the frequency of surgical procedures using our products, labor and hospital staffing shortages, supply chain integrity, and inflation, impacting our business, financial condition, results of operations and cash flows; - estimates regarding future results of operations, financial position, research and development costs, capital requirements and our needs for additional financing; - the commercial success and the degree of market acceptance of our products; - our ability to expand, manage and maintain our direct sales and marketing organization and to market and sell our products in the U.S. and Europe; - the performance of our exclusive contract manufacturer for our OviTex portfolio products, Aroa Biosurgery Ltd. ("Aroa"), in connection with the supply of product and in the development of additional products and product configurations within these product lines; - our ability to maintain our supply chain integrity and expand our supply chain to manage increased demand for our products; - our ability to compete successfully with larger competitors in our highly competitive industry; - our ability to achieve and maintain adequate levels of coverage or reimbursement for our current products and any future products we may seek to commercialize; - our ability to enhance our products, expand our indications and develop and commercialize additional products; - the development, regulatory approval, efficacy and commercialization of competing products; - our business model and strategic plans for our products, technologies and business, including our implementation thereof; - the size of the markets for our current and future products; - our ability to attract and retain senior management and other highly qualified personnel; - our ability to obtain additional capital to finance our planned operations; - our ability to maintain regulatory approval for our products; - our ability to commercialize or obtain regulatory approvals for our future products, or the effect of delays in commercializing or obtaining regulatory approvals; - decreasing selling prices and pricing pressures; - regulatory developments in the U.S. and European markets; - the potential impact of healthcare reform in the United States, including the Inflation Reduction Act of 2022, and measures being taken worldwide designed to reduce healthcare costs;

-- our ability to develop and maintain our corporate infrastructure, including our internal controls; - our ability to establish and maintain intellectual property protection for our products, as well as our ability to operate our business without infringing the intellectual property rights of others; - our expectations regarding the use of proceeds from our future public offerings of common stock, if any; - the occurrence of adverse safety events, restrictions on use with our products or product liability claims; and - other risks and uncertainties, including those listed under the caption "Risk Factors."
+- the volatility of capital markets and other adverse macroeconomic factors, including due to inflationary pressures, economic slowdown or recession, banking instability, geopolitical tensions or the outbreak of hostilities or war; - our ability to develop and maintain our corporate infrastructure, including our internal controls; - our ability to establish and maintain intellectual property protection for our products, as well as our ability to operate our business without infringing the intellectual property rights of others; - our expectations regarding the use of proceeds from recent and any future financings, if any; - the occurrence of adverse safety events, restrictions on use with our products or product liability claims; and - other risks and uncertainties, including those listed under the caption "Risk Factors."

 These forward-looking statements are based on management's current expectations, estimates, forecasts and projections about our business and the industry in which we operate, and management's beliefs and assumptions are not guarantees of future performance or development and involve known and unknown risks, uncertainties and other factors that are in some cases beyond our control.
 In light of the significant uncertainties in these forward-looking statements, you should not rely upon forward-looking statements as predictions of future events.
 Although we believe the expectations reflected in the forward-looking statements are reasonable, the future results, levels of activity, performance or events and circumstances reflected in the forward-looking statements may not be achieved or occur at all.
-Except as required by law, we undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise after the date of this Annual Report on Form 10-K or to reflect the occurrence of any unanticipated events.
-Comparisons of results for current and any prior periods are not intended to express any future trends on indications of future performance, unless expressed as such, and should only be viewed as historical data.